 Primary Areas of Settlement in the GTA (Social Atlas):

-East Gwillimbury, Newmarket, Aurora, King, Southern part of Uxbridge, Georgina, Caledon, Ajax, Halton Hills, Oakvillew, Milton, and City of Toronto (Don Valley West, Beaches-East York).
+East Gwillimbury, Newmarket, Aurora, King, Southern part of Uxbridge, Georgina, Caledon, Ajax, Halton Hills, Oakville, Milton, and the City of Toronto (Don Valley West, Beaches-East York).

 France is a developed country with a strong healthcare system and efficient transportation infrastructure.
 It is a member of the European Union.
 Catholicism was once dominant but has been declining for decades as atheism grows.
 Today, France is a very secular state; public servants and education workers are not allowed to wear obvious religious apparel.
 Nevertheless, Catholicism continues to play an important role in some aspects of French society.
 For example, it is common for people in France to attend a midnight mass on Christmas.